t069064449/learngit/readme.txt

-Github is very excellent tool!
+Github is very very very excellent tool!
 I am using it!
 Add to this file!